ywatanabe1989/genai/templates/Program.md

 # For Python Code
 ################################################################################
 - Do not use try-except blocks as much as possible.
 This is because I often struggle with invisible errors for debugging.

+- Ensure indent level matches with my input; I will insert your output into my code as is.

 - Do not change the header of python files:
   ``` python